-Carranza has been known to take a firm stance against racism, including introducing a plan to eliminate the SHSAT, the city’s specialized high school exam, which was met with opposition from some Asian communities.
+Carranza has been known to take a firm stance against racism, including introducing a plan to eliminate the SHSAT, the city’s Specialized High School Admissions Test, which was met with opposition from some Asian communities.

-In a statement to The Hill, DOE spokesman Will Mantell dismissed the claims as being baseless.
+DOE spokesman Will Mantell dismissed the claims as baseless.

 “We hire the right people to get the job done for kids and families,” he explained, “and any claim of ‘reverse racism’ has no basis in fact.
 We’ll continue to foster a supportive environment for all our employees.”